codenoble/cache-crispies/README.md

 To Do List
 ----------
+- Provide a way to handle the fact that a serializer may include a mixin or something that might have changed and should bust the cache.
+- Friendly error for circular serializer dependencies
 - Caching documentation
-- Incorporate nested serializer's keys into the top serializers cache key
-- Provide a way to handle the fact that a serializer may include a mixin or something that might have changed and should bust the cache.
 - Blocks for custom attributes (if performance hit is minimal)
 - through: option for delegation (if performance hit is minimal)
 - Partial caching